RenB112/OOP-kursinis/readme.md

 Testing with Unit Tests:

 TestDatabase: This class uses the unittest framework to verify that the Singleton instance is correctly implemented and that data can be added and retrieved as expected.

+Summary:
+This code provides a simple but comprehensive framework for managing a store's inventory and transactions using object-oriented programming principles and design patterns.
+It includes functionalities for creating and retrieving item data, recording transactions, and testing to ensure reliability.
+This setup could be expanded to include more complex features and item types, making it a scalable foundation for a store inventory management system.